httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 A lower limit might be appropriate for initial commitments; the certainty that a site has set a correct value - and the corresponding limit on persistence - might increase as a commitment is renewed multiple times.

+# The "http-opportunistic" well-known URI {#well-known}

+This specification defines the "http-opportunistic" well-known URI {{RFC5785}}.
+An origin is said to have a valid http-opportunistic resource when:

+* The client has obtained a 200 (OK) response for the well-known URI from the origin, or refreshed one in cache {{RFC7234}}, and

+* That response has the media type "application/json", and

+* That response's payload, when parsed as JSON {{RFC7159}}, contains an object as the root.

+* The "origins" member of the root object has a value of a list of strings, one of which is a case-insensitive character-for-character match for the origin in question, serialised into Unicode as per {{RFC6454}}, Section 6.1, and

+This specification defines one additional, optional member of the root object, "commit" in
+{{commit}}.
+Unrecognised members MUST be ignored.

 # IANA Considerations